Kim2091/ElegantStatistics/README.md

 ![image](https://github.com/user-attachments/assets/229fd1f2-d803-4960-833a-eaa54b1616c3)

 ### Installation
+1. Download the ovx file you want from the repository
-1. Open MSI Afterburner
+2. Open MSI Afterburner
-2. Navigate to Settings
+3. Navigate to Settings
-3. Go to the Monitoring tab
+4. Go to the Monitoring tab
-4. In the Monitoring tab:
+5. In the Monitoring tab:

    a.
 Select the first option